chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 3. [Assign resources to projects]({{< relref "iam-v2-overview.md#assigning-resources-to-projects" >}}).
 4. Select the projects to filter in the UI.
    After creating projects, use the **global project filter** in the top navigation to select one or more projects for viewing.
-   No selection means all resources for which you have permission will be displayed.
+   No selection displays all resources for which you have permission.

 By default, Chef Automate includes a *project-owner* role, so the global admin may delegate much of these responsibilities for project management to others and alleviate some of the burden for the global admin.